 Housing more than 100 pieces dating from the 17th century to the present day, this is a great place to see the full range of regional patterns and styles found in Iran.
 Look out for unique designs such as the Tree of Life with Kings and Notables.
 The permanent collection is downstairs, while upstairs is sometimes open for temporary exhibitions.

 Darband is an old village in Shemiran, located to the north of the Saad Abad Garden, Tehran, the capital city of Iran.
 With its cool summers, Darband is a highly visited tourist attraction in Tehran.
 The Darband River passes through this village.
 It is the beginning of a popular hiking trail into Mount Tochal, which towers over Tehran.
 A chairlift is also available for those not interested in hiking.
-The initial start of the trail at Darband is about 250 metres long and is dotted with a number of small cafes and restaurants.
+The initial start of the trail at Darband is about 250 meters long and is dotted with a number of small cafes and restaurants.

 This village, at 1700m elevation and just north of the notorious Evin Prison, is one of Tehran’s most pleasant urban escapes.
 From the cluster of riverside restaurants near the central car park, paths head up through the village and connect with hiking trails across and up the mountainside.
 It’s possible to hike from here to Station 1 of Tochal Telecabin and beyond.